888.633.4362

 • Consult with medical professionals on patient results

-Many ultrasound technicians/digital medical sonographers find positions in public and private hospitals; others work in private practices, physician offices, medical and diagnostic laboratories and outpatient care centers.
+Many ultrasound technicians/digital medical sonographers find positions in public and private hospitals; others work in private practices, physicians’ offices, medical and diagnostic laboratories, and outpatient care centers.
 As an ultrasound technician, you may choose to specialize in a particular area, including Obstetric and Gynecologic, Abdominal, Echocardiography, Neuro-brain, Breast Sonography, or Vascular Technology.

 • Ultrasound Physics